Father Malachy's Miracle: Plot summary

 The book sits in a small collection of Anglo-Catholic & Roman Catholic novels alongside, The Chalice and the Sword by Ernest Raymond and Twenty years at St Hilary by Bernard Walke.
 All the authors knew each other through their discovery of Roman Catholicism via Anglo-Catholicism.
 The names of people and places in the book are only slightly changed.
-The Church of St Margaret is in fact the RC Cathedral Church of St Mary in Broughton Street/61 York Place at the top of Leith Walk, Edinburgh.
+The Church of St Margaret is in fact the RC Cathedral Church of St. Mary in Broughton Street/61 York Place at the top of Leith Walk, Edinburgh.
 St Gabriel's Church is St Michaels, Hill Square, Edinburgh.
 The Reverend Denis Meaty being Father Beattie.
-The "Garden of Eden", a dance hall of dubious reputation was the Kosmo Club in Little King Street in the shadow of the Cathedral.
-The "Garden of Eden" is a thorn in the side of the innocent and unworldly Catholic priest Father Malachy, who is praying to God that He will close the dance hall.
+The "Garden of Eden", a dance hall of dubious reputation was the Kosmo Club in Little King Street in the shadow of the cathedral.
+The "Garden of Eden" is a thorn in the side of the innocent and unworldly Benedictine Catholic priest Father Malachy, who is praying to God that He will close the dance hall.

 During an argument with a Protestant minister, in real life the Rector of St Pauls, York Place.
 Father Malachy claims that God could miraculously remove the "Garden of Eden".
 The skeptical Protestant scoffs and Father Malachy inadvertently predicts that God will indeed remove the "Garden of Eden" on a specific date.